gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

     #.
 Edit the code to reset the count back to 10 when the count gets to 0.
     #.
 Edit code to reset the count to 10 when the A button is pressed.
     #.
-Edit code to reset the count to 10 when the A button is pressed or reset the count back 10 when the B button is pressed.
+Edit code to reset the count to 10 when the A button is pressed and raise the count by 5 when the B button is pressed.

 ----